 - Following the completion of all evaluation components listed above, an appointment (i.e., “feedback session”) is scheduled for the parents (of children/adolescents) and/or the college student who has been evaluated.
 Feedback on the results of the evaluation and diagnostic impressions (as applicable) are discussed, and individually-tailored treatments and intervention strategies are developed.

-- A detailed, written report is provided following the feedback session, which describes the reason for the evaluation, the patient's history, the evaluation components and tests used, test results and interpretations, diagnostic impressions (if applicable), and finally individually-tailored recommendations.
+- A written report can be provided, if requested, following the feedback session.
+Written reports are tailored to the individual need of each patient.
+For example, reports can range from a brief summary of the major findings to a comprehensive, detailed report that includes information such as the reason for the evaluation, the patient's history, the evaluation components and tests used, test results and interpretations, diagnostic impressions (if applicable), and intervention recommendations.

 Step 5: Follow-up Consultation